 Task Action Why?
-When? (as planned) Report Drivers The 5 year review the Mobile Fishing Permit Byelaw (including changes to Permit Conditions) To use the MPA assessment and NE's Formal Advice on mobile fishing activities to inform further management measures.
+When? (as planned) Report The 5 year review the Mobile Fishing Permit Byelaw (including changes to Permit Conditions) To use the MPA assessment and NE's Formal Advice on mobile fishing activities to inform further management measures.
 D&S IFCA will also consider undertaking assessments to open areas previously closed under precaution to mobile gear.
 The remaining assessment on mobile gear in the Skerries Bank MCZ will be undertaken.
 The Byelaw must be reviewed after a five-year period.
 Assessment will be completed to inform management measures under this byelaw.
 In 2014 areas within MPA were closed under the precautionary principle due to the inability to remotely monitor mobile fishing activity.
 VMS data are now available and D&S IFCA has indicated it will undertake assessments to possible open these areas up.
 However, this may be dependent on the outcome of the forthcoming appeal against the conviction brought successfully with the use of VMS data.
 Assessments completed by May 2019.
 Results will be presented to the B&PSC on 15th August 2019.
 The review of the Mobile Fishing Permit Byelaw has begun; however, the sub tasks have been significantly delayed due to several factors.
 During the review, it was determined that as the separate categories of permit conditions are interlinked with the wording used within the overarching byelaw, they should be reviewed at the same time.
 During the process, the B&PSC have identified that additional categories of permit conditions are required to manage the activity of sand eel trawling.
-This has led to further pre-consultation, communication initiatives and subsequent reporting.
+This has led to further preconsultation, communication initiatives and subsequent reporting.
 Decision making on specific spatial access has been deferred until after the re-making of the Byelaw process (including formal consultation) has been completed.
-MaCAA: S.153(2) (a)(b)(d) S.154 Habitats Directive and Regulations To assemble the evidence base and other relevant information related to potential changes in the Byelaw and associated permit conditions in a supplement report The B&PSC can discuss these and other factors and action the BTWG to formulate potential changes to Mobile Fishing permits.
+To assemble the evidence base and other relevant information related to potential changes in the Byelaw and associated permit conditions in a supplement report and present it to the Byelaw & Permitting Sub-Committee (B&PSC).
+The B&PSC can discuss these and other factors and action the BTWG to formulate potential changes to Mobile Fishing permits.
 Supplement report prepared by 31st July 2019.
 Supplement report to be presented to B&PSC on 15th August 2019.

 Task Action Why?
-When? (as planned) Report Drivers and present it to the B&PSC.
-BTWG to create a modified Mobile Fishing Byelaw and new Mobile Fishing Permit Conditions including Annexes (charts) prior to formal consultation.
+When? (as planned) Report BTWG to create a modified Mobile Fishing Byelaw and new Mobile Fishing Permit Conditions including Annexes (charts) prior to formal consultation.
 To reflect the changes required as agreed by the Byelaw & Permitting Sub-Committee in preparation for the required consultation.
 Task of BTWG to be completed by 15th September 2019.
 Consultation to be completed by end of October 2019.
 Findings presented to B&PSC on 14th November 2019.
-MaCAA: S.153(2) (a)(b)(d) S.154 Habitats Directive and Regulations To introduce the amended Mobile Fishing Permit Byelaw (and permit conditions).
+To introduce the amended Mobile Fishing Permit Byelaw (and permit conditions).
 To reflect the changes in the restrictions of this fishing method and complete the process.
 Reviewed Byelaw and new Permits to be introduced in January 2020.
 To assemble a final Development (Process) Report to accompany the introduction of the amended Mobile Fishing Permit Byelaw (and amended permit conditions).
 Transparency with information and to document complete process in a single reference document.
 Final Development Report to be completed & published in January 2020.